HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: Introduction

 \section{Introduction}

-In numerous computer vision applications such as indoor navigation, augmented reality, and autonomous driving, it is essential to determine the position and orientation of a camera using a query image.
+In many computer vision applications, such as indoor navigation, augmented reality, and autonomous driving, it is essential to determine the position and orientation of a camera using an image taken by that camera.
 Current camera localization techniques show various trade-offs between accuracy, runtime, and memory usage.
-The most precise methods \cite{DSAC, DSAC++, sattler2016efficient,taira2018inloc,sarlin2019coarse} involve hierarchical localization pipelines, which commonly use a coarse-to-fine processing flow that begins with image retrieval to perform an initial localization based on images similar to the query image, followed by local feature extraction and matching.
+Feature Matching (FM) and Scene Coordinate Regression (SCR) are considered the most accurate localization methods.
+FM-based methods \cite{sattler2016efficient,taira2018inloc,sarlin2019coarse, sarlin2020superglue, sattler2015hyperpoints, tang2023neumap, li2020hierarchical, sarlin2021back, chen2024map} involve hierarchical localization pipelines, which commonly use a coarse-to-fine processing pipeline that begins with image retrieval to perform an initial localization based on images similar to the query image.
+The initial estimate is refined by local feature extraction and matching.
 To estimate the camera's 6-Degrees-Of-Freedom (6DoF) accurately, the resulting 2D-2D matches are mapped to 3D correspondences in the scene's point cloud and then used to determine the camera pose through Perspective-n-Point (PnP) and RANSAC.
-Another approach, absolute pose regressors (APRs), can estimate the camera pose with a single forward pass using only the query image, resulting in significantly lower latency, although being notably less accurate.
+SCR-based methods \cite{DSAC, DSAC++, 9394752, shotton2013scene, brachmann2019expert, 7780735} directly regress correspondences between 2D pixels and 3D coordinates in the scene.
+Relative pose regression (RPR) schemes \cite{balntas2018relocnet,nn-net,en2018rpnet,ding2019camnet,turkoglu2021visual, chen2021widebaseline,winkelbauer2021learning} directly estimate the relative pose between a query image and a set of reference images with well-defined ground truth poses, eliminating the need for conventional pipelines.
+However, an image retrieval scheme is essential to retrieve a set of nearest-neighbor images.
+Another approach, absolute pose regressors (APRs), can estimate the camera pose with a single forward pass using only the query image, resulting in significantly lower latency, although notably less accurate.
 Additionally, due to their low memory footprint, APRs can be deployed as a standalone application on edge devices with limited computational resources.
-For a survey of visual camera pose localization, refer to \cite{xu2022critical,shavit2019introduction}.
+A survey of visual camera pose localization is given by \cite{xu2022critical,shavit2019introduction}.

-PoseNet by Kendall et al. \cite{kendall2015posenet} was the first APR approach, using a convolutional backbone and a multilayer perceptron (MLP) head to regress the camera's position and orientation.
-This approach was simple and able to run at 5ms leading to a multitude of APR methods that improve accuracy by modifying the backbone and MLP architectures \cite {melekhov2017image,naseer2017deep,walch2017image,wu2017delving,shavitferensirpnet,wang2020atloc,cai2019hybrid} as well as alternative loss functions and optimization strategies \cite {kendall2016modelling,kendall2017geometric, shavit2019introduction}.
-Indoor and outdoor environments present dynamic scenarios characterized by varying lighting conditions, viewing angles, and moving objects.
-Thus, fitting a single, global set of parameters to these changing circumstances might limit the network's adaptability and result in reduced accuracy.